-CLINICAL SPOTLIGHT ON AMY ANDERSON, GIL INSTITUTE TEAM CLINICIAN
+CLINICAL SPOTLIGHT ON EMILY PRUSATOR, GIL INSTITUTE TEAM CLINICIAN

 We have started this monthly spotlight to highlight some of our therapists, their interest areas, their goals, and their basic values.
 We hope you enjoy reading about them.

-Dr. Gil: Amy, I’m wondering what your earliest memory is of wanting to become a therapist?
+Dr. Gil: What’s your earliest memory of wanting to become a therapist?
 Was this something you always knew, or did something happen that contributed to your desire to be of help to others?

 Dr. Gil: What specifically led you to obtain the licensure you got?
 Was there something in particular that you believed that your licensure could allow you to do?